 - Throughput: Basic Metric - Response data size/Second

-- Rounds: Number of times test scenarios has been planned Versus Number of times client has executed
+- Rounds: Number of times test scenarios have been planned Versus Number of times a client has executed

 - Hit time: Average time to retrieve an image or a page

-- Page Time: Time taken to retrieve all the information in a page
+- Page Time: Time is taken to retrieve all the information in a page

 - Failed Connections: Number of failed connections refused by the client (Weak Signal)